 What can we take from this?

 You can see a video of how this works in practice below.
-The LED board which shows the , showing field strength with the Telaeris UHF Sensor.
+The LED board shows the field strength with the Telaeris UHF Sensor.

 Note: Handheld RFID readers are not usually the best solution for long distance scanning.
 Fixed readers and antennas will typically provide a longer read range as the readers project more RF energy.